 Unless you’re an outlier on the dermatological spectrum, your skin falls into one of four main categories: normal, oily, dry or combination.
 You probably have a pretty good idea what type of skin you have, but if not, there’s no need to fret.
 The Internet is chock-full of tools to help you classify the pliable, porous layer that covers your body from head to toe.

-OK.
 First of all, not fair.
 Normal skin is the unicorn we’ve all read about but rarely gazed upon.
-Is it more lore than legit?
+Is skin type more lore than legit?
 Could be.
 Some beauty experts have even questioned if normal skin really exists.

-If you’ve been blessed with this godsend, your skin doesn’t suffer from a summer-induced oil slick or wither up in the winter.
+If you find out you have this skin type, you’ve been blessed.
+Normal skin doesn’t suffer from a summer-induced oil slick or wither up in the winter.
 It doesn’t throw a splotchy tantrum when you try out new products or pull on a wool sweater.
 It is, by all accounts, low maintenance.
 So congratulations—and color us jealous!

 In addition to its all-around agreeableness, normal skin is characterized by nearly invisible pores and very few wrinkles or lines.
 Add in a cherubic complexion, and you have an enviable combo that’s hard to beat.
 But try as it might, normal skin isn’t flawless.